 Pack accordingly and be prepared for everything.
 Most importantly, make sure you have a handlebar bag or something similar to put your rain gear in.
 I also recommend having your rain jacket in a separate pocket on your back.

 While you don’t want to be the one riding in a full rain suit, you will want to have the option to put it on if it starts pouring down with no immediate signs of it stopping.
 Also make sure you have room for basic supplies like a spare tube, air pump, and tire levers.

 Really think about what you might need and pack for those conditions.
 It’s important that both you and your bike are properly equipped for anything the weather might throw at you.
 I realize it’s not as fun as planning what you’re going to wear, but keep it in mind as you get geared up for your first 100-mile bike ride and Gran Fondo.

 5. Know the Route

 Like anything new, the first time you try something, you want to have a clear understanding of what you are getting into.
 With that in mind, take the time to look at the route and study it on the map prior to the event.
 Once you have a clear idea of where the route is taking you, how many hills will there be and where will they be, then put more time into studying the elevation of the route.
 As you study the route remember to look at the hills on the map vs. the profile, which will give you a much clearer picture of what you're up against.

-A lot of riders will say that the time to find out how tough the ride will be is on the second or third climb.
-Unfortunately, that is probably a little late for you in advance of your event, but at least you will have a more realistic expectation of what to expect when it comes time to ride.
+A lot of cyclists will say that the time to find out how tough the ride will be is on the second or third climb.
+Unfortunately, that is probably a little late for you in advance of your event, but at least you will have a more realistic expectation of what will happen when you will have to ride.